bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 Embedding Bokeh Server as a Library
 -----------------------------------

-If you want to embed the Bokeh Server in a larger Tornado-based application with other concurrent network services or coroutines, here is how to do it:
+It can be useful to embed the Bokeh Server in a larger Tornado-based application with other concurrent network services or coroutines, while letting the application handle the lifetime of the I/O loop.
+Here is how to integrate Bokeh in such a scenario:

 .. code-block:: python